Kosciuszko National Park

 Rediscover the great outdoors and breathe in the fresh mountain air with a bushwalk, mountain bike ride, or camping getaway.
 The October long weekend brings the opening of fishing season for rivers and streams, so try your luck hooking a trout on the Eucumbene River.

-With wildflowers at their peak, it's a fine time for a day walk to historic Four Mile Hut or Gooandra Hut.
+With wildflowers at their peak, it's a fine time for a day walk or camping adventure.
 Pitch your tent or pull up your camper at one of the designated campgrounds for a night under the stars.
-Summer's also the best time to discover the heritage attractions at Kiandra or the Khancoban to Kiandra scenic drive.

 Maps and downloads